kubekj/kubekj/README.md

 - 👋 Hi, I’m @kubekj
-- 👀 I’m interested in developing web applications
+- 👀 I’m interested in developing web apps/apis
-- 🌱 I’m currently learning .NET framework and Web Development
+- 🌱 I’m big fan of Web Development with .NET
 - 💞️ I’m looking to collaborate on what you offer :)
 - 📫 How to reach me - kuba.jedraszka@gmail.com